-We will hold conditioning sessions run by professional fitness instructors on July 19th, 22nd, 26th, and 29th from 6 to 8 PM.
+We will hold conditioning and football skills sessions run by professional fitness instructors and NSYF coaches on July 18th t0 July 20th and July 25th to 27th from 6 to 8 PM.
 These are optional but are beneficial to everyone and highly recommended for everyone who can make them.
-Also, for everyone who attends two of these sessions, those players will start practice on August 3rd in a helmet (heat acclimatization).

-For preseason practices in August (starting August 3rd), if your child is in Chicago with no previously scheduled, justifiable event, we expect him to be at practice.
+For preseason practices in August (starting August 1st), if your child is in Chicago with no previously scheduled, major event that justifies him missing practice, we expect him to be at practice.
 What is justifiable?
 If you are wondering whether it is or isn't, it probably isn't.
 We are not looking to get into semantics on the word justifiable, we are looking to teach kids commitment because we believe that is a positive for your child.
 Example: finishing up your baseball season with playoffs and playing games on Tuesday and Thursday is justifiable.
-Skipping Wednesday football practice because baseball season is not over is not justifiable.
+Skipping Wednesday football practice just because baseball season is not over is not justifiable.

 Remember, during August, if your child has conflicts, we will figure out a solution so your child can participate and have a positive experience.
 That is our end of the agreement.
 Your end of the agreement is that your son is committed to practice when there are no conflicts.

-We will hold our transition week practices on August 3rd, 4th, and 5th from 4:30 to 6:30.
-We consider these 3 days practices.
+We will hold our transition week practices on August 1st through the 4th from 4:30 to 6:30.
+We consider these 4 days the start of football practices.
 Why do we call it transition week?
-We are transitioning from 2 to 3 to 5 days a week.
-We are also transitioning away from general workouts to specific football related drills.
-We are also starting the transition intro equipment by wearing helmets.
-This week is 100% non contact.
+We are transitioning from 3 to 4 to 5 days a week.
+We are also moving away from general workouts to specific football related drills.
+We are also starting the transition intro equipment by wearing helmets and finishing the week in helmets and shoulder pads for those players that qualify.
 All players must have a minimum number of non contact practices before they are allowed to join in a full contact practice (contact progression).

-Starting August 9th, we start practicing 5 days a week until the first game on August 28th or August 29th.
+Starting August 7th, we start practicing 5 days a week until the first game on August 26th or August 27th.
 There is a chance that Bantamweights (7 and 8 year olds plus light 9 year olds) will not practice on certain Fridays in August (we will inform Bantam parents of those days).
-Starting August 9th, we will continue our contact progression protocol.
-This means we will start moving towards more pads and higher contact levels over the course of the week.
-If your child joins starting August 9th or later, he will still have to fulfill his non contact practices before going into pads.
+Starting August 7th, we will continue our contact progression protocol.
+This means we will start moving players who are ready towards more pads and higher contact levels over the course of the week.
+If your child joins starting August 8th or later, he will still have to fulfill his non contact practices before going into pads.
 We will never place someone into full contact without that specific individual going through the entire heat acclimatization and contact progression protocol.

 DO NOT MAKE THE DECISION FOR YOUR CHILD NOT TO PLAY BECAUSE YOU THINK HE WILL FALL BEHIND FOR BEING GONE FOR A PORTION OF AUGUST PRACTICES.
 To repeat above, many of our players miss a week or more of these practices because of family Summer commitments.
 We expect that and plan for that.
 Do not let that affect your decision.
 If your son wants to play, we will make sure he is on a path that allows him to learn the game safely and completely.